-The methodology adopted means that there is likely will inevitably to be some difference between the asset shares calculated for individual employers and those that would have resulted had they participated in their own ring-fenced section of the Fund.
+The methodology adopted means that there is likely to be some difference between the asset shares calculated for individual employers and those that would have resulted had they participated in their own ring-fenced section of the Fund.

-The asset apportionment is capable of verification but not to audit standard.
-The Administering Authority recognises the limitations in the process, but it considers that the Fund actuary's approach addresses the risks of employer cross-subsidisation to a proportionate and n-acceptable degree.
+The Fund recognises the limitations in the process, but it considers that the Fund actuary's approach addresses the risks of employer cross-subsidisation to a proportionate and acceptable degree.